Indonesia Visa for Vietnamese Citizens

 Processing Time for an Indonesian Visa

-Standard processing for a Tourist Single-Entry Visitor Visa (C1) to Indonesia typically takes 5 business days.
+The processing time for an Indonesian visa is strictly linked to its type.
+As an example, the standard procedure for a Tourist Electronic Visa to Indonesia typically takes 5 business days.

 During peak travel seasons or Indonesian holidays, processing times may be slightly extended.
 Vietnamese should plan their application timing accordingly to avoid problems.